nitmir/django-cas-server/README.rst

 Minimal version of packages dependancy are just indicative and meens that ``django-cas-server`` has been tested with it.
 Previous versions of dependencies may or may not work.

-Additionally, denpending of the authentication backend you plan to use, you may need the following python packages:
+Additionally, denpending of the `Authentication backend`_ you plan to use, you may need the following python packages:

 * ldap3